-• The Singing Tree Project, a school-wide mural project that began in the 21-22 school year blossomed into a new partnership in the Spring of 2023.
+- The Singing Tree Project, a school-wide mural initiative that began in the 2021-2022 school year, served as a foundational experience for expanding new creative collaborations in the 2023-2024 school year.
+This earlier project blossomed into a new partnership in the spring of 2023, where students participated in a school-wide chalk pastel project.
+Both the mural and pastel projects embodied student voices and represented their hopes and dreams, becoming community-wide exercises in learning, collaboration, and trust-building. - Throughout these initiatives, students of all ages were encouraged to share their input, solve interpersonal and creative challenges, and work together towards a common goal.
+These experiences emphasized self-awareness, a sense of belonging, and the motivation to achieve-qualities that are essential to personal and academic success. - These art-based projects reflect SVA's vision of developing future alumni who are service-oriented community leaders and stewards of Hopland's cultural and environmental heritage.
+By engaging students in projects that connect them to each other and their community, SVA continues to promote creativity, leadership, and collaboration, all vital to achieving its long-term mission. - The Singing Tree Project, a school-wide mural project that began in the 21-22 school year blossomed into a new partnership in the Spring of 2023.
 Students had an opportunity to collaborate and create a school-wide chalk pastel project.
-This project incorporated three pillars into a community-wide learning and trust-building exercise.
+This project incorporated three pillars into a community-wide learning and trust building exercise.
 The mural project and the chalk pastel student-led project represented the hopes and dreams of our students.
 Throughout the project, students of all ages had opportunities to share their input and ideas, work together to solve interpersonal and creative problems.
 Self-awareness, belonging, and motivation to achieve are qualities that are all foundational to success in life and the above-described learning opportunities are meant to build towards SVA's vision of our future alumni: individuals who are service-oriented community leaders and stewards of Hopland's unique cultural and environmental heritage.